CLICK HERE

 According to the New Testament deacons are to be servants (Acts 6).
 The actual word “deacon” means servant, and they are chosen to shoulder the many practical needs of the church family, as chief servant-leaders, so that the Elders can effectively devote themselves to leading the church through prayer and the ministry of the Word.
 They are assigned individual tasks by the Elders based on the needs represented within the congregation.
 The qualifications to serve as Deacons are found in 1 Timothy 3:8-13.

-● Multi-congregationally-governed
+● Multi-congregationally-involved

 Keystone Bible Church functions as one church, gathering in multiple locations, under one shared Eldership, with one combined membership.
 Members are those people at Keystone who have been saved by Christ, baptized in obedience, and covenanted with us to be and make disciples.
-Elders are voted into office by the members and are given the freedom to make many decisions in regard to the leadership of the church.
+Elders are voted into office by the members and are given the authority to make many decisions in regard to the leadership of the church.
 However, members vote directly on the following:

 Jesus-ruled, Word-submitted, Elder-led, Deacon-served, Multi-congregationalism harmonizes the various and distinct responsibilities given to both church members and to elders in the New Testament.
 Church members believe and study the gospel, take responsibility for one another, and share the gospel far and wide.
 Deacons lead by serving and shouldering a wide variety of ministry tasks.
 Elders know, feed, lead, and protect the flock both by instruction and by example, in public and private, as they equip the flock for the work of the ministry (Ephesians 4:12-16, 1 Peter 5:1-5).
 Together, Elders, Deacons, and Members bear responsibility for the health and unity of the church, and everyone enjoys the blessings of such things.